leefm0204/Capacitor-nodejs-sherpa-onnx-senseVoice-gensrt/README.md

-# Node.js Sherpa-ONNX SenseVoice SRT Generator
+# A Sherpa-ONNX SenseVoice SRT Generator Android APK that compile using Capacitorjs.

 A mobile-first Android application that generates **SRT subtitles** for video files using the **SenseVoice** speech-to-text model.
 Built with Capacitor and embedded Node.js, this app processes video files entirely on-device without requiring internet connectivity.